ricecrackerLMC/Lily-Chang-Capstone-Noise-Complaints/README.md

 - forecast
 - ggthemes
 - sf
+- MASS

 To perform my analysis, I will compare graphs to find patterns in my data, which I will then use to give a recommendation on where to live for those who are noise sensitive.
-Potentially, I will also create a forecasting model.
+Additionally, I will use ARIMA forecasting and a Negative Binomial Regression model to forecast future patterns and ensure my enterpretations are accurate.

 ### Structure
 This repository's layout will generally follow this structure